 Mister: Ice cream that's frozen right in front of you using liquid nitrogen to yield a super soft and creamy dessert.
 I love their Hong Kong Milk Tea flavour!

-Snowy Village: Giant bowls of ice flakes (like shaved ice, but super soft and fluffy, like a cloud) with a variety of flavours and toppings.
+My Frosty: Giant bowls of ice flakes (like shaved ice, but super soft and fluffy, like a cloud) with a variety of flavours and toppings.

 Bubble Tea: There's bubble tea all over Vancouver, and it's all pretty amazing.
 The family favourite is Milk & Sugar Cafe, but I've heard good things about Boba Boy, Boba Monster, and you can never go wrong with one of Chatime's many locations.